Explore our article library of tips and how-tos.

 Choosing the right flooring for your space can seem like a daunting task.
+Pat Noble Lumber has created a simple guide to make the process an easy one for you.
 It’s a wall-to-wall feature that can set the tone and complete the look of your décor.
 In addition to the look, it’s also essential that you make the correct choice for its location and use.
 There’s a lot to consider when selecting flooring: durability, cost and maintenance to name a few.
 To help you in this process, we’ll start by taking a look at the flooring options available and some of their benefits.
 Then you can consider what best meets your needs and style.

 For most, carpet is outdated; homeowners are opting more and more for hard finished flooring.
 Carpet gets a bad rap with claims that it is difficult to keep clean and doesn’t hold up to regular foot traffic.
 However, carpet can still provide a cozy and comfy feel to bedrooms and living rooms.
 It can be a great solution to add warmth to cold basements or uneven spaces that aren’t suitable for other types of flooring.
 Carpet comes in a variety of styles and materials that all contribute to its durability and look.